 Steps to install Unity

-- Go to Unity Website and create a Unity ID.
+- Go to Unity Website and click on the account icon.

-- If you are an organization then select the teams tab and you need to buy a either Unity pro or plus.
+- If you are an organization you need to buy Unity pro or plus.

 - Run Unity Hub installation.